Elizadev41/Pong-game/README.md

 - script.js contains the full game logic
 - p5play.js is included in the project folder from earlier work, though the current version of the game runs from script.js

-# Reflection

-This project means a lot to me because it shows how much I have learned.
-I made it as one of my earliest game projects, came back to improve it more than once, and kept going even when moving the code caused bugs and other issues.
-Seeing it again made me want to finish it properly instead of leaving it behind.

-It may not be perfect, but it is a project I am genuinely proud of because it reflects growth, persistence, and the fact that I made a real game.